Background image

 "I’m still really motivated and determined because I haven’t been doing it for that long.
 My age isn’t an issue with people I train with.
 They’re all a lot younger than me but they show me the same respect as anyone else in the group.”

-In her Olympic debut in Tokyo, Diver placed an outstanding 10th, the highest placed Australian woman in the event at the Olympics since Lisa Ondieki won silver in 1988 – 33 years ago.
+In her Olympic debut in Tokyo, Sinead placed an outstanding 10th, the highest placed Australian woman in the event at the Olympics since Lisa Ondieki won silver in 1988 – 33 years ago.
 Her pathway to the top had been unlike any other on the current Australian Athletics Team.

 Read More